Is $55K a Good Salary for a Single Person?

 • Pay down debt.
 If you’re carrying a credit card balance and you’ve already built up an emergency fund, you may want to focus on paying off debt.

 • Step up your retirement savings.
 If you have a 401(k) retirement plan with your employer, run the numbers and see if you can increase your monthly contributions.
-You could possibly get an employer match as well.
+You may also be eligible for an employer match.

 Is $55,000 a Year Considered Rich?